Friday, March 7, 2025

 Near the location thought to be the last place the twin forces of sand and ice would converge upon should the worst occur, a large estate grew.
 It was comprised of many buildings conjoined as if from a town where there were no streets, but courtyards opening up from only the surrounding buildings, a labyrinthine mansion with a taller tower-like edifice in the center, and glass panes covering gardens protected from the elements spanning rooftop to rooftop.
 This was the expanding tower-site of the first Gardner, the wizard Yan Afelsam.

 Yan studied plants extensively, and although a Wizard of Greate Power, was also a devout follower of the Goddess Miara, and was known to have divine favor.
 This rare combination allowed him to explore natural sciences especially in the means in which one may allow life to flourish.
 Most of which he originally used to grow flowers.
-However, along the way he learned some rare combinations of the Elemental Languages (that holy types as well as mages speak), gained many students, grew flowers, and divined the coming of a woman to replace him, who he called the Orchid (he was fond of the flowers anyhow, so most people just figured he was unsure of who exactly this successor was going to be).
+However, along the way he learned some rare combinations of the Elemental Languages (that holy types as well as mages' speak), gained many students, grew flowers, and divined the coming of a woman to replace him, who he called the Orchid (he was fond of the flowers anyhow, so most people just figured he was unsure of who exactly this successor was going to be).
 His Tower, as well as the always growing maze of buildings and greenhouses, he therefore named The Orchidium.

 Understanding the necessity, and with magic formed from language that tapped into the generative forces (and a good sprinkling of the knowledge of Shevóram sorcerers he had the foresight to bring into council), Yan was able to grow and cultivate extraordinary amounts of fruits, grains, and vegetables.
 Swelling the ranks of his Gardeners, they nearly single-handedly fed the Spans during the worst years when the sun barely crept from behind blowing clouds of snow, and the sands buried much of even the once huge Salt Sea, also known as the Zorál, that once extended far to the south.